AbeelLab/vlpb-assembly-workshop/exercises-day2.md

 samtools sort -t 2 phasing/hat/43-208081_43-207000/scI_hap0_longreads0_aln.bam -o phasing/hat/43-208081_43-207000/scI_hap0_longreads0_aln.sorted.bam
 samtools index phasing/hat/43-208081_43-207000/scI_hap0_longreads0_aln.sorted.bam
 ```
 - Finally we can visualize these alignments on `IGV` browser.
 I have created a new session and uploaded the alignment files already.
-You can download the session here.
+You can download the session [**HERE**](https://github.com/AbeelLab/vlpb-assembly-workshop/blob/main/hat_viz.json).
 Open the `IGV` [web app](https://igv.org/app/) in your browser, and load the session file with `json` extension.
 You can find an explanation of how to load session files on the official IGV documentation [here](https://igvteam.github.io/igv-webapp/#session-files)

 #### Question: Why do we have a lot of mismatches in the long read alignment?